roob-p/QuickPlatformCategories-PlayniteExtension/docs/README.md

 ### ⚙️ How it works:

-- The extension assigns categories to each selected game based on its platform and source, using the definitions in `Platforms.txt` and `Source.txt`.
+- The extension reads `Platforms.txt` and `Source.txt` and applies the defined categories to the selected games.
 - You can define short, user-friendly names for platforms (e.g. Nintendo Entertainment System → NES) and sources (e.g. EA App → Origin).
 - If a category for a platform or source is not defined, it will be created with the platform/source name.
 - Existing categories are never deleted.